Okinawa 沖縄

 How to travel to Okinawa?

-Direct flights connect the islands of Miyako and Ishigaki to Tokyo and Osaka (flights of 3 hours to 3 hours 30 minutes).
+Direct flights connect the islands of Miyako and Ishigaki with Tokyo and Osaka (3h00 to 3h30 flight time).

-Travel on the islands is by bus or car rental is available on the main island.
+You can get around the islands by bus or bicycle, or rent a car on the main island.

 Interested by Okinawa